DEDAjs/fork-proxy/README.md

 # DEDA Proxy Server

+Fully featured Nodejs Proxy-Server with no dependencies (NGINX replacement)

-A fully featured, clustered, light-weight, modularized Proxy-Server with no dependencies (Node replacement for Nginx).
+A fully featured Nodejs, clustered, light-weight, modularized Proxy-Server with no dependencies (Node replacement for Nginx).
 Fully configured using JSON file(s).
 Plug-in architecture for easy expandability.

 # Features:

 * **Cluster** - Supports multi-threading with thread safe logging and shared-memory.
-* **Logger** - Customizable HTTP access logging with full `file-rotation` support.
+* **Logger** - Customizable HTTP access logging with `file-rotation` support.
 * **Rate Limiter** - Rate limit requests to mitigate against DOS attaches.
-* **HTTP(S) Server** - Listen to multiple HTTP and/or HTTPS ports with SSL support that is auto-reload when encryption keys renewals.
+* **HTTP(S) Server** - Listen to multiple HTTP and/or HTTPS ports with SSL support that is auto-reload when encryption keys are renewed.
-* **Proxy** - Proxy requests to upstream servers with `load balancing` support.
+* **Proxy** - Proxy requests to upstream servers with `load balancing` support and `web-socket` proxy support.
 * **File Server** - Serve static files (html, js, css, etc) with `browser side` and server side `file caching` support.
-* **Redirect** - Redirect to a different URL using in string variables.
+* **Redirect** - Redirect to a different URL using string variables.

 # Philosophy